 Pleasure use and commute are two of the most common types of primary vehicle use that insurance companies use as part of the rate calculation.
 How you use your car helps the insurance company determine the odds that you’ll file a claim.

 A vehicle rated for commute is used to drive to and from work or school.
 On the other hand, pleasure use means you use your car less frequently, likely not on a daily basis, for things like shopping and going out to dinner.

 What are the types of primary use for a vehicle on insurance?

-When your insurer asks you about the main or primary use of your vehicle, typically the categories that you can choose from include:
+When your insurer asks you about the primary use of your vehicle, typically the categories that you can choose from include the following:

-- To/From Work or commute: When you use your vehicle to commute to and from your work and/or school.
+- Commute: You use your vehicle to commute to and from your work and/or school on a daily basis.

-- Business: If your vehicle is used for one or all of the following:
+- Business: If your vehicle is used for business, such as sales calls or deliveries.

-- Farm: If your vehicle is used primarily on a farm, ranch or orchard
+- Farm: Your vehicle is used primarily on a farm, ranch or orchard.

-The exact definition of what is considered a commuter car and what is a pleasure car differs from one insurance company to another, so if you are trying to determine how to classify one of your vehicles on your car insurance policy, ask your insurer what their definitions of these classifications are.
+The exact definition of a commuter car vs. a pleasure use car differs from one insurance company to another.
+If you’re unsure how to classify one of your vehicles on your car insurance policy, ask your insurer.

-If you have a car you believe would be considered a pleasure vehicle but your current insurer does not offer a reduced rate for this type of pleasure or seasonal vehicle you may want to compare car insurance companies with us and find which has the best rates for your needs.
+If you have a car you believe would be considered a pleasure vehicle but your current insurer does not offer a reduced rate for this type of pleasure or seasonal vehicle, it’s time to shop around.